ics-jku/wal/README.md

   <img src="https://wal-lang.org/static/logo.svg?" alt="The Waveform Analysis language logo" width="200"/>
 </p>

 WAL, the Waveform Analysis Language, enables automated and fast analysis of hardware waveforms.
+It is the most advanced Python package to read, analyze, and debug VCD, FST, or CSV waveforms.
+WAL is perfect for finding a bug at the millionth clock cycle, decoding AXI or other protocols, or calculating performance metrics such as bandwidth or latency.
+Use WAL interactively, as a standalone scripting language, or embed it in Python as the waveform analysis layer of your own tool.

 In WAL, hardware-specific things such as signals and simulation time are treated as first-class citizens of the language.
+This makes writing WAL scripts quick and easy.
+You can focus on expressing your problem, the interpreter handles the boilerplate of handling the waveforms for you.

+## Documentation
+The WAL Documentation is available on [wal-lang.org](https://wal-lang.org/documentation/core).

 ## Interactive Tutorial
 Try out WAL without installation using our [interactive tutorial](https://app.wal-lang.org/).